 Patron Saint of preachers and speakers

-A great preacher, writer, and intellectual suffers for the faith he elucidates so well
+A great preacher, writer, and intellectual suffers for the faith he elucidates

 John received an excellent education in the liberal arts and was baptized at the age of eighteen, in keeping with the custom of adult baptism common to his era.
 He joined a rustic group of hermits in the hills outside of his hometown in his mid-twenties.
 The conditions were so physically and psychologically brutal, though, that he left after seven years.
 Living always isolated and mortified would not be his path.
 He was ordained a priest in 386.
-His bishop recognized his gifts and put him in charge of the physical and pastoral care of the poor of Antioch, while he also honed his natural gifts as a preacher.
-He was so skillful in preaching that a century after his death he was given the title of chrysostom, or “golden mouth.”
+His bishop recognized his gifts and put him in charge of the physical and pastoral care of the poor of Antioch, a ministry in which he honed his natural gifts as a preacher.
+He was so skillful in preaching that, a century after his death, he was given the title of chrysostom, or “golden mouth.”
 John’s theological acumen was no less impressive.
 His sermons and letters display a refined understanding of the intricacies of the Holy Trinity and of the Gospels.
 His beautiful theological and spiritual reflections are referenced numerous times in the modern Catechism of the Catholic Church.